temporalio/documentation/docs-src/cloud/pricing-intro.md

 sidebar_label: Pricing
 description: Temporal Cloud pricing information.
 tags:
+  - temporal-cloud
-  - Temporal Cloud
+  - pricing
-  - Pricing
+  - intro
 ---

 Temporal Cloud is a consumption-based service; you pay only for what you need when you need it.
 Pricing is flexible, transparent, and predictable, so you know your costs and never pay for unused capacity.